Five Ways to Improve Your Warehouse P&L

-There are a lot of factors working against efficiently managing a warehouse right now.
+There are a lot of factors working against managing a manufacturing internal logistics operation right now.
 Continued supply chain disruptions, labor constraints and higher transportation costs are all making it difficult for these operations to comply with the “do more with less” mandate being handed down by corporate leaders.
-With more attention than ever being paid to supply chains in the current environment, companies are increasingly looking for ways to grow top line revenue while eking more profit out of their warehouses and minimize the associated losses.
+With more attention than ever being paid to supply chains in the current environment, manufacturers are increasingly looking for ways to grow top line revenue while eking more profit out of their internal logistics operations and minimize the associated losses.

 Getting there on your own isn’t easy.
-High labor turnover combined with the increase in e-commerce volumes alone can place extraordinary strains on the fulfillment center or warehouse.
-Add increased risk, poor inventory management and excessive manual processes to the equation and you wind up with a perfect storm of challenges standing in the way of warehouse profitability.
+High labor turnover combined with the increase in e-commerce volumes alone can place extraordinary strains on a manufacturing internal logistics operation.
+Add increased risk, poor inventory management and excessive manual processes to the equation and you wind up with a perfect storm of challenges standing in the way of operational profitability.

-“In most cases, a warehouse supports a company’s core business and isn’t considered a profit center,” says Jeremy Wisdom, senior solutions consultant, warehouse & distribution at Canon Business Process Services (Canon).
-“Because it’s not generating revenue, a poorly performing warehouse operation can really impact a company’s overall profit and loss.”
+“In most cases, a a manufacturing internal logistics operation supports a company’s core business and isn’t considered a profit center,” says Jeremy Wisdom, senior solutions consultant, distribution at Canon Business Process Services (Canon).
+“Because it’s not generating revenue, a poorly performing operation can really impact a company’s overall P&L.”

-The good news is that with the right warehouse management services partner in your corner, you can effectively work through these roadblocks and improve your warehouse P&L. Here are five ways you can start running a more profitable operation today:
+The good news is that with the right managed services partner in your corner, you can effectively work through these roadblocks and improve your warehouse P&L. Here are five ways you can start running a more profitable operation today:

 1. Manage labor more efficiently

-The right partner can also manage labor more efficiently than say, a temp agency, a company that's dealing with competing priorities, or one that’s bogged down by supply chain disruptions.
-Once labor becomes a stable facet of an operation, it’s one less thing to worry about and a direct route to improved warehouse profit and loss.
+The right partner can also manage labor more efficiently than say, a temp agency, a company that’s dealing with competing priorities, or one that’s bogged down by supply chain disruptions.
+Once labor becomes a stable facet of an operation, it’s one less thing to worry about and a direct route to an improved P&L.

 2. Improve productivity to drive faster shipping and invoicing, and higher profitability

-"Productivity is often only associated with labor, but a warehouse’s productivity is based on its ability to move the right goods through the operation in the most cost-effective manner possible," Flora explains.
+"Productivity is often only associated with labor, but productivity for an internal logistics operation is based on its ability to move the right goods through the operation in the most cost-effective manner possible," Flora explains.
 This, in turn, supports both faster shipping and allows companies to invoice and receive payment more quickly.
-When that happens, warehouse P&L improves.
+When that happens, operational P&L improves.

 3. Institute programs that can minimize risk to ultimately reduce worker compensation claims and litigation

-Lack of safety protocols is a financial risk in the warehouse, where slips, trips, falls and accidents involving forklifts, slippery floors, or product in the wrong place can happen at any time.
-By minimizing risks in this environment, companies can potentially reduce worker compensation claim volumes, deal with less litigation and ultimately improve their warehouses’ P&L
+Lack of safety protocols is a financial risk in the manufacturing facility, where slips, trips, falls and accidents involving forklifts, slippery floors, or product in the wrong place can happen at any time.
+By minimizing risks in this environment, companies can potentially reduce worker compensation claim volumes, deal with less litigation and ultimately improve their operational P&L.

 While compensation claims for myriad different issues can add up quickly, those expenses aren’t always immediately recognized or factored into a warehouse’s overall operating budget.

-“For this reason, you must be confident that your warehouse is doing the right things connected to safety because the financial impact is difficult to pinpoint through the financials,” Tague continues.
+“For this reason, you must be confident that your operation is doing the right things connected to safety because the financial impact is difficult to pinpoint through the financials,” Wisdom continues.
 “This is where teaming with a provider like Canon, which has deep experience in implementing an effective safety culture, can really make a difference.”

 4. Prioritize good inventory management

-Inventory turns, inventory write-offs, obsolete inventory that takes up space, slotting, and put-away practices can all impact a warehouse’s P&L. Inventory accuracy can also negatively affect productivity and the customer experience when misplaced inventory causes orders to be delayed.
+Inventory turns, inventory write-offs, obsolete inventory that takes up space, slotting, and putaway practices can all impact operational P&L. Inventory accuracy can also negatively affect productivity and the customer experience when misplaced inventory causes orders to be delayed.

 Inventory accuracy also largely influences the safety stock that’s on your books.
 If you're very confident that you have 99.9% accurate inventory, for instance, then you might not need to have as much safety stock.
 The latter costs the company both in the way of carrying costs plus the space needed to store that additional inventory.
 Canon has worked with a few companies whose annual inventory counts were costing them a lot of money in either surplus or unaccounted for inventory.